rackerlabs/support-how-to/content/dedicated-hosting/Net-Device-Reboot-Button-FAQ.md

 #### I have an HA network appliance pair.
 How does this process work?

 Either device may own the primary device role at any time.
-The process will determine which unit is currently the active device and which unit currently owns the standby role.
-The standby unit will be rebooted first.
-Once the standby unit has been rebooted and is in a healthy status, the active device will be rebooted and the network traffic will be failed-over to the standby unit.
+The process determines which unit is currently the active device and which unit currently owns the standby role.
+The standby unit reboots first.
+Once the standby unit has been rebooted and is in a healthy status, the active device reboots and the network traffic will be failed-over to the standby unit.
 Once the formerly-active unit has rebooted, the process is complete.
-Note that there is no need to fail back over to the former-primary device, as when it recovers, it will now assume the standby role.
+Note that there is no need to fail back over to the former-primary device, because that device will assume a standby role after the device has recovered.

 #### On my HA pair, which network appliance should I reboot?